-Finding the right distributors in international markets has been a key step for the company in terms of reaching the right customers within Loch Duart’s niche target market – those seeking top quality produce.
+Finding the right distributors in international markets has been a key step for the company in terms of reaching the right customers within Loch Duart’s niche target market – those seeking top quality produce – and who will pay.

 The company received support from Highlands and Islands Enterprise to help boost its trade efforts.
 Highlands and Islands Enterprise connected Loch Duart with its international arm, Scottish Development International.

 Scottish Development International provided Loch Duart with market insights, interpretation and translation services to help the company navigate international markets more easily.